MicrosoftDocs/entra-docs/docs/id-governance/manage-workflow-custom-security-attribute.md

 1. On the version information page, under **Configure**, you should see the custom security attribute as the rule.
     :::image type="content" source="media/manage-workflow-custom-security-attribute/custom-attribute-scope.png" alt-text="Screenshot of custom security attribute as scope.":::
-1. Depending on which roles you have set, will depend on if you can see the full details of the custom security attributes being used.
+1. Depending on your roles determines if you can see the full details of the custom security attributes being used.
 If you attempt to view custom security attribute information while not having the [Attribute Assignment Administrator](../identity/role-based-access-control/permissions-reference.md#attribute-assignment-administrator) or [Attribute Assignment Reader](../identity/role-based-access-control/permissions-reference.md#attribute-assignment-reader) roles set, you'll see that the information is hidden.
     :::image type="content" source="media/manage-workflow-custom-security-attribute/attribute-information-hidden.png" alt-text="Screenshot of hidden attribute information.":::

 > [!NOTE]